Date: 15 September 2015. Stone-Wave Sticks.

 the secret for popcorn is allowing some steam to escape.
 Thus,

-I'll look at the thrift store for an original Tupperware bowl
+I will look at the thrift store for an original Tupperware bowl

 with rounded sides.
 I think I can make a small, single cooking